mutable-state-inc/ensue-codex-skill/README.md

 ## From GitHub repo to working skill

-1) Set your API key in the shell where you run Codex:
+1) Set your API key (don't worry, free during our alpha) in the shell where you run Codex:

 ```bash
 export ENSUE_API_KEY=... # get one from https://www.ensue-network.ai/dashboard